rwash/rwash.github.io/house/index.md

 #### West Wall Crack, Outside

-We found a matching sister crack on the west wall of the foundation.
+We found a matching crack on the west wall of the foundation.
 It is exactly 6'3" from the back of the house:

 <div class="image pair" markdown="1">
 [![Outside West Wall Crack](outside-west-wide.JPG)](outside-west-wide.JPG)